 AAP stands for Algorithm Aligned Platform.
-We have integrated a significant number of advanced SEO features into our theme which aligns your store with Google’s algorithms, quality guidelines and known ranking factors as best as it can.
+We have integrated a significant number of advanced SEO and conversion boosting features into our theme which aligns your store with Google’s algorithms, quality guidelines and known ranking factors as best as it can.

 - Optimised filter page urls

 - H1 tags [different from meta title tags]